Ali-Parandeh/building-generative-ai-services/README.md

 I've tested the dependency installation on both Mac and PC (Windows 11).

 > If any of the package installations failed due to dependency conflicts, remove the explicit package versions from `requriements.txt` file to let your package manager resolve dependency versions.

+## 🚀 Getting Started

+> Branches have not been implemented yet and will be available near the publication time.

+At the start of each chapter, checkout the relevant start branch to follow along with the code examples as you develop the application.
+For instance, at the start of chapter 2 checkout the `ch02-starter` branch.
+If you get stuck or want to see hwo the code should like at the end of the chapter, you can check out the `ch02-end` branch.